 I recently saw Won’t You Be My Neighbor?, a fantastic documentary on Mr. Fred Rogers.
 Mr. Rogers is a human I aspire to be like; Rogers cared deeply about children and he wanted to give an expression of care everyday to each child to help them realize they are unique.
 Every decision he made for his television show, “Mister Rogers’ Neighborhood” (which ran for 31 years) was based around that WHY.
 Mr. Rogers influenced emotion and inspired action by sharing his WHY.

-Before Rogers’ testimony, every single testimony before that was swiftly shut down by Senator Pastore.
+Every single testimony before Rogers was swiftly shut down by Senator Pastore.
 It seemed inevitable that PBS’ funding would be reduced to $10 million.
 So how did Rogers disarm Senator Pastore?
 Well, first he didn’t focus on budgetary minutia.
 He disregarded the WHAT, and instead focused on the WHY.
 He talked about the meaning and purpose behind his show.

 This is what I give.
 I give an expression of care every day to each child, to help him realize that he is unique.
 I end the program by saying, “You’ve made this day a special day, by just your being you.
 There’s no person in the whole world like you, and I like you, just the way you are.”
 And I feel that if we in public television can only make it clear that feelings are mentionable and manageable, we will have done a great service for mental health.
 I think that it’s much more dramatic that two men could be working out their feelings of anger ― much more dramatic than showing something of gunfire.

-The above statement isn’t groundbreaking.
-He’s not saying anything new or particularly groundbreaking.
+Rogers is not saying anything new or particularly groundbreaking in the above statement.
 He spoke in simple words and sentences to get his point across.
-The difference is he believed in the importance of his WHY.
+The difference is that he believed in the importance of his WHY.
 When a WHY is clear, those who share that belief will be drawn to it and maybe want to take part in bringing it to life.

-Common wisdom tells you to focus on the facts when you’re giving a testimony: the data, the information, the costs and profits.
-He’s in court after all, right?
+Common wisdom tells you to focus on the facts when giving a testimony: the data, costs and profits, etc. He’s in court after all, right?
 The word is law.
 However, Rogers was convincing precisely because he didn’t get bogged down in the numbers.

 At the end of the Association of Fundraising Professionals workshop, the nonprofit mentioned before reworked the opening of their story: “the future is tech, STEM, engineering; and our girls are being left out.”
 The first story you tell to an audience is an important one because you’re letting your audience know who you are.
 This is the story most audiences use to decide if they like you and want to get to know you better.
 You won’t convince everyone when you share your why, and you don’t need to.
 You just need those who believe what you believe to listen.
 When you’re telling a story, start with why.